DavisBrian/seqMeta/README.md

 -   Minimum R version moved to 3.1.0
 -   Fixed issue \#1 - (Duplicated SNP in snpinfo gene pulls from the genotype matrix twice)
 -   Fixed issue \#2 - (Monomorphic snps with maf != 0 handled incorrectly )
--   Added automated tests for prepSNPInfo and prepScores2
 -   Added new function prepScores2

 ### prepScores2